Rabbi David Edleson, D.Div

 Judy Alexander is orginally from Long Island, NY.
 Judy has her Master’s degree in Elementary Education: Curriculum and Development.
 Before coming to Temple Sinai in 1998, Judy taught Hebrew school at Israel Congregation in Manchester, VT.
 Judy has 2 children, who were confirmed here at Temple Sinai and 3 grown stepsons.
 She tutors students for their B’nai Mitzvot, sings in High Holiday choir, is a member of Dahg (Temple rock band), and enjoys playing Mah Jongg, reading, studying guitar, and writing plays.
 Judy is married to Bruce Chalmer.

 Michael Levine | Temple Administrator

-Michael Levine is a native of Eastern North Carolina.
-Michael holds a Master’s degree in Business Administration with a specialization in Human Resources, as well as over 18 years of business management experience.
-Michael has also held management positions in the state corrections (NC) and private security (VT) fields.
-Michael is married to Aliyah Levine.
-They reside in Burlington with their cat, Minerva, and look forward to starting a family in the near future.
+Michael Levine joined our staff in May, 2015.
+He is a native of Eastern North Carolina and holds a Master’s degree in Business Administration with a specialization in Human Resources Management.
+In his over 20 years of business management experience, Michael has held management positions in both retail and non-profit management, as well as in the state corrections (NC) and private security (VT) fields.
+He and his wife reside in the Burlington area.

 Wendy Valastro | Keyboard Accompanist